"NO" is not a dirty word: breaking free from societal expectations

 Coping with emotions: Saying "no" can sometimes lead to feelings of guilt or anxiety.
 Therapists can help you develop healthy coping strategies.

 Remember, you have the right to say "no." It's a powerful tool that can help you live a more authentic, fulfilling life.
-With the support of therapy, you can develop the confidence and skills needed to set healthy boundaries and prioritise your own well-being.
+With the support of therapy, you can develop the confidence and skills needed to set healthy boundaries and prioritise your own needs and well-being.